Tropisms and Substrate Response

 4. The set of organism-scale tropic responses populates substrate-preferred channels exclusively rather than arbitrary intermediate channels.
 Across vascular-plant lineages, tropic responses should exist for each substrate channel the perception walk catalogued (EM, gravitational, mechanical, chemical-osmotic, magnetic, thermal) but not for arbitrary intermediate or biological-coincidence channels.
 The existing tropism literature establishes the six substrate-channel tropisms catalogued in this chapter; the framework predicts no robust additional tropisms exist except as combinations or specialisations of the substrate-preferred channels, distinct from a continuous behavioural-ecology-driven response space.

-The picture is falsified if (a) polar auxin transport velocity varies continuously without substrate-preferred-rung clustering, (b) PIN polarity reorientation timescales vary continuously without substrate-coherent clustering, (c) statolith counts vary continuously without substrate-preferred-integer clustering, or (d) tropic responses populate a continuous arbitrary-channel space rather than clustering at the perception-walk’s substrate-preferred channels.
-It is supported, even partially, if any of the four ordering predictions hold against existing data.
+The picture is falsified if (a) polar auxin transport velocity varies continuously without substrate-preferred-rung clustering, (b) PIN polarity reorientation timescales vary continuously without substrate-coherent clustering, (c) statolith counts vary continuously without substrate-preferred-integer clustering, (d) tropic responses populate a continuous arbitrary-channel space rather than clustering at the perception-walk’s substrate-preferred channels, (e) phyllotactic divergence angles scatter across arbitrary values, or cluster at \sqrt2 or a rational/octave commensuration, rather than on the golden-angle gap, or (f) placement and canalisation prove to be a single inseparable output with no condition dissociating the anti-lock spacing step from the lock venation step.
+It is supported, even partially, if any of the six ordering predictions hold against existing data.

 Putting the Section in Context